-Turn on the main switch on the back of the electrical cabinet.
-Press the button on the UPS.
-It will beep when it is on.
-The Operator interface (PC) will boot-up and initialize the Windows and ARTOS CS 327 GUI programs.
+Turn on the main switch on the right side of the cabinet.
+The Operator interface (PC) will boot-up and Windows will start.
+The ARTOS CS 326 GUI program will start automatically.

 If communications are working these two screens will appear and automatically close.